-The ESL program at IPS operates on a “pull-out” system based on referrals by classroom teachers whose assessments are usually made at the beginning of the school year, but can include new students entering during the year whose admission test warrants additional language testing.
-The program also takes into account identification of students whose language difficulties develop after the start of the school year.
+The English Language Learner (ELL) program at IPS operates based on referrals by classroom teachers whose assessments are usually made at the beginning of the school year, but can include new students entering during the year whose admission test warrants additional language testing.

 The Language Specialist works closely with the classroom teacher to provide additional and parallel instruction that takes into account students’ linguistic competence.
 Goals are set to target and strengthen weaknesses in language skills.
-Students in the ESL program receive modified marks that reflect specific goals achieved.
+Students in the ELL program receive modified marks that reflect specific goals achieved.
 Assessment is on-going; communication between classroom teacher and Language Specialist is frequent and reflects students’ progress.
-Quarterly and semester evaluations determine goals attained and further ESL needs.